The ALPHA Project

 Phase II Results

-In Phase II, the Global Advisory Committee of lupus experts has established next steps for addressing top barriers in lupus in the areas of drug development, clinical care and access to care.
-The GAC defined success states by barrier and validated these themes to reflect patients’ perspectives through surveying more than 3,200 persons with lupus and caregivers across 83 countries.
-In Phase III of the project, the GAC will establish a task force to develop and implement chosen solutions.
+In Phase II, the Global Advisory Committee of lupus experts established actionable solutions for addressing the top barriers to lupus drug development, clinical care, and access to care, as identified in Phase I. The committee defined success states for each barrier, validated these themes to reflect patients’ perspectives through surveying more than 3,200 persons with lupus and caregivers across 83 countries, and published the findings.

 Learn more about the Phase II Results